 But there exists a way of speeding up this break-up, by exposing the material to free neutrons.

-Free neutrons are not found in nature (they would decay into protons and electrons), but they can be released from atoms of beryllium by bombarding them with alpha particles from radioactive materials, or by other methods.
-Since they are only attracted by nuclei (while protons are repelled before they get close enough for the nuclear attraction to do its job), they can easily enter a nucleus and stick to it--a bit like small magnets clicking onto a chunk of steel.
+Free neutrons are not found in nature (they would decay into protons and electrons), but they can be released from atoms of beryllium by bombarding such atoms with alpha particles from radioactive materials, or by other methods.
+Since they are only attracted by nuclei (while protons are repelled before they get close enough for the nuclear attraction to dominate), they can easily enter a nucleus and stick to it--a bit like small magnets clicking onto a chunk of steel.

 Such an attraction releases energy.
 If the nucleus is heavy and unstable, like that of uranium, adding energy destabilizes it even more, to where it may break up immediately.
 The interesting thing about such a break-up is the spectacular way in which it sometimes happens, as was discovered by Hahn and Meitner in 1939.
 Instead of breaking off a little chip, a helium nucleus containing less than 2% of the mass, the entire nucleus splits into 2 comparable fragments, typically containing 1/3 and 2/3 of the mass.